-Existing home sales volume in both 2014 and 2015 exceeded the 2005 peak year; however, the sales activity in the first eleven months of 2016 has been sluggish relative to last year.
-For this period, Florida is running slightly below its 2015 pace.
+Existing home sales volume in both 2014 and 2015 exceeded the 2005 peak year.
+While the preliminary data for 2016 indicates that it did as well, the sales activity in 2016 was slightly sluggish relative to last year.

-Florida's existing home price gains have roughly tracked national gains over the first eleven months of 2016, with the state's median home price for single family homes staying slightly flatter as the national median peaked and dipped.
-The state's median price in November was 93.0% of the national median price.
+According to the preliminary data for 2016, Florida's existing home price gains have roughly tracked national gains over the last year, with the state's median home price for single family homes staying slightly flatter as the national median peaked and dipped.
+The state's median price in December was 96.8% of the national median price.